alsora/ros2-code-examples/simple_rqt/README.md

 ## Build

 **NOTE**: on December 13th 2018 the rqt2 packages have been added to the [ros2.repos](https://github.com/ros2/ros2/blob/master/ros2.repos) list.
-Thus, if you installed ROS2 after this date, you can skip the build section.
+Thus, if you built ROS2 after this date, you should already have these packages installed.

+### Build from sources

 Install some Python3 dependencies